Buying a Printer

 The quality of the print from a printer is known as its resolution.
 Resolution is the number of "dots per square inch" or dpi.
 The higher the dpi means the better or finer the print quality will be.
 Inkjet Printers generally have a maximum colour resolution of 2400x1200dpi, with some of the more expensive printers quoting up to 4800x1200dpi.
 For the average full-colour 8x10in photograph, you're unlikely to see any significant improvement once you get above 1200x1200dpi.

-Why does a Photo Printer produce better pictures than a standard Inkjet Printer ?
+Why does a Photo Printer produce better pictures ?

 Generally the main difference with a photo printer is that many of them use additional printer ink cartridges to provide better "in between colours" .
 They usually employ the standard Black, Yellow, Cyan and Magenta ink cartridges but they also throw in a Light Magenta and a Light Cyan ink cartridge to provide a better overall photo quality.
 Epson commonly employ these extra cartridges in many of their printers.